NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 - Image sequences data to the `images` input (vae decode)
 - Image (single) to the `images` input (vae decode or a load image node)

-**Choose Your Monitor**
+**source**
+Selects the input type: video or images.
+Use video when connecting a VIDEO output, or images when connecting an IMAGE sequence or single image.

+**monitor**
-The `monitor` parameter lets you select which screen displays the viewer (useful for multi-monitor setups)
+The `monitor` parameter lets you select which physical screen displays the PVM viewer

-**Power On**
+**power_state**
 Set `power_state` to ON (true).
 Turn it Off to switch to another physical monitor and then back to On.
-That´s actually the only reason for this button.

-**Source**
-Selects the input type: video or images.
-Use video when connecting a VIDEO output, or images when connecting an IMAGE sequence.

-**Monitor**
-Selects which display to open the preview window on.
-The dropdown lists all detected monitors on your system.

-**Power State**
-On/Off toggle for the preview window.
-When Off, the node passes through the input without opening the monitor.
-You also need it to change physical monitors from the "Monitor" field above.
-Turn Off, change monitor and turn On again.

-**Target Resolution**
+**target_resolution**
-Sets the internal processing resolution: 1920x1080 or 3840x2160.
-This affects the resolution used for frame caching and display.
-Choose based on your source material and performance needs.
+Sets the internal processing resolution for the selected `monitor`: 1920x1080 or 3840x2160 denpending on your physical monitor resolution, GPU video card and graphics settings.
-note: PVM was tested and developed under 1920x1080 screen, 3840x2160 is not tested nor any other physical resolution.

-**Generations Name**
+**generations_name**
-A custom label prefix for saved generations (e.g., "Generation", "Test", "Final").
-This name appears in the Generations dropdown and is used when naming cached files.
+A custom label prefix for saved generations (e.g., "Generation", "the project name", "Test", "Final").
+This name appears in the Generations dropup and is used when naming cached files.
-Useful if you´ll be creating a lot of iterations and you need a base name for all gens or a "project name", etc. This can be changed later at any point on the Generations dropup.
+Useful if you´ll be creating a lot of iterations and you need a base name for all gens or a "project name" prefix, etc. This can be changed later at any point on the Generations dropup.

 **Snapshot Workflow**
 When enabled, saving a snapshot will also embed the workflow JSON that generated it.
 This lets you recover the exact workflow settings later.